 Are your days of flying domestically using only your driver’s license numbered?
-They could be, if you live in one of several states.
-As the deadline for the REAL ID Act looms, it’s vital for you to know whether you live in any of the states where current driver’s licenses don’t meet the new criteria.
-If you are without a REAL ID come 2020, you might not be able to fly in the U.S. with just your state-issued ID.
+They could be, if you don’t have a new type of license.
+As the deadline for the REAL ID Act looms, it’s vital for you to know if your current driver’s licenses doesn’t meet the new criteria.

 Here’s a quick and easy primer with everything you need to know about the REAL ID Act, about when to use a REAL ID vs. a passport, and about the Department of Homeland Security’s hard deadline on the changes.

-Once your state passes REAL ID approval, you’ll need to get the actual ID card.
 The process for getting your REAL ID is a little more difficult than the last time you renewed your license: You’ll probably have to visit a DMV and provide paperwork, like proof of residency and proof of lawful presence in the United States.
-Check your state’s DMV requirements online for more information.
+You can, however, submit this paperwork (which you’ll still need to bring with you) online ahead of time for approval: Check your state’s DMV requirements online for more information.

 If you’re a non-citizen or you think getting your ID might be more complicated for any other reason, check the Department of Homeland Security’s DHS REAL ID FAQ page for more information on your particular case.

-If your state is unable to provide REAL IDs or if you don’t acquire one yourself before October 1, 2020, you’ll need to bring a passport or another TSA-acceptable document with you to the airport in order to pass through security.
-The DHS reminded travelers in April of the 2020 deadline, probably because if everyone rushes to get a REAL ID at once in late 2020, then there could be long wait times in some states.
+If you’re unable to obtain a REAL ID by May 7, 2025, you’ll need to bring a passport or another TSA-acceptable document with you to the airport in order to pass through security.
+The DHS reminded travelers often of the looming deadline, in part because if everyone rushes to get a REAL ID at once, there could be long wait times in many states.

 Editor’s note: This story was originally published in 2016 and has been updated to reflect the most current information.
-Shannon McMahon and Jamie Ditaranto contributed reporting.
+Caroline Teel, Shannon McMahon, and Jamie Ditaranto contributed reporting.